 Pennsylvania native Erich Cawalla makes a very busy living as a full-time musician.
-An extremely versatile vocalist and instrumentalist, his performing style invokes a classic swinging yet contemporary R&B sound mixing some of his biggest influences including Smokey Robinson, David Sanborn, Chet Baker, Bobby Caldwell, Frankie Valli, and John Pizzarelli, to name a few.
+An extremely versatile vocalist and instrumentalist, his performing style invokes a jazz swinging yet contemporary R&B sound mixing some of his biggest influences including Smokey Robinson, David Sanborn, Chet Baker, Frankie Valli, Kenny Rankin, and John Pizzarelli, to name a few.

 Erich is a BMI-affiliated songwriter and a Grammy Voting Member of the National Recording Academy.
 Live performance credits include performing in the bands of Marie Osmond, The Skyliners, Bill Haley's Comets, The Coasters, Marty Haggard, and Larry Chance & The Earls, as well as opening for Jeff Dunham, Martha and the Vandellas, Gene Chandler, Sonny Turner's Platters, The Happenings, and Harold Melvin's Blue Notes.
 He has also been a featured soloist with the Reading POPS Orchestra on three occasions, the Shippensburg Festival Chamber Orchestra, and the Hershey Big Band.
 Some of his more notable performances include performing at Florida State University for the Florida Republican Inauguration Gala (2000), 13 straight years annually at the Berks Jazz Festival, Bethlehem Musikfest, All Night with Joey Reynolds (2 occasions) on NBC New York, Charlotte's Independence Arena, the MGM Grand in Las Vegas, the Nugget in Reno, Walt Disney World, and Carnegie Hall as a senior in high school.
 Erich was also a finalist in 98.1 WOGL Radio's Philly Idols Contest.